Wednesday, December 18, 2024

 Gift cards are becoming ever more popular and they are changing the ebb and flow of book sales.
 Print sales are best before the holiday and ebooks are better after the holiday.
 You can almost feel people using gift cards to load up their electronic devices.

-By the way, if you expect a gift card for Father’s Day, download samples of my books now so you can decide where to spend your largess.
+By the way, if you expect a gift card, download samples of my books now so you can decide where to spend your largess.

 Take a vacation from all this nonsense with a good book.